What Is Academic Redshirting?

 Although it is viewed by parents and some educators as a worthy tactic to prepare children for the rigors of education, actual research on its validity has been inconclusive.
 In many respects, there have been some positive and negative outcomes to this practice.
-Either way, the implications of academic redshirting is based on several factors that may improve or hurt the children's chances of succeeding in school.
+Either way, the implications of academic redshirting are based on several factors that may improve or hurt the children's chances of succeeding in school.

 From Sports to the Classroom